 Rower Caryn Davies almost passed out as she neared the finish line in the women’s eight at the 2008 Summer Olympics in Beijing.
 Luckily, she made it — and won gold.
 In this talk, Davies admits that training six hours a day for years was often monotonous, but that her teammates inspired her to keep going — just not in the way you’d expect.
 (Filmed at TEDxYouth@Bruce.)

 Jason Rogers: We all write our own story

 According to Jason Rogers, a fencer who won Olympic silver in 2008, we all are writers.
-In this talk, Rogers gives a short history of fencing and shares his Olympic story, filled with fascinating characters and unexpected plot twists that needed to be rewritten in his mind.
+In this talk, Rogers gives a short history of fencing and shares his Olympic story, filled with fascinating characters and unexpected plot twists — which needed rewriting in his mind.
 (Filmed at TEDxYouth@Bruce.)

 Rajyavardhan Rathore: Intelligence doesn’t just come in books

 At the 2004 Summer Olympics in Athens, Col. Rajyavardhan Singh Rathore won the first silver medal for India since the 1900 Olympics in Paris.
 In this short talk, Rathore stresses that book smarts aren’t the only type of intelligence, and that wisdom earned through business and sport are equally important.
 (Filmed at TEDxShekhavati; turn on the captions.)